Prydeton/dailies/CONTRIBUTING.md

 ### Setup

 1. Clone the repository.
-2. Run `cargo run` in the `api` folder to build and start the API.
+2. Run `cargo run` in the `backend` folder to build and start the backend.
 3. Run `yarn` in `frontend` folder to install dependencies, then `yarn dev` to start the dev server.

-By default, the API will start at http://localhost:3000, and the frontend will be available at http://localhost:5713.
+By default, the backend will start at http://localhost:3000, and the frontend will be available at http://localhost:5713.

 ## Pull Requests